-In my mind, autism is characterized by differences in seven areas: sensory processing, communication, pattern recognition, emotional processing, empathy, focus, and directness/genuineness.
-What counts as “different” does depend strongly on the society in which a person lives, which is important to consider.
-The exact differences each individual has in these areas also varies hugely, and with the complications caused by the many overlaps between these areas, a diverse spectrum is created that we’re only just starting to understand.
-It looks something like this:
+Despite how complex this is, there are various working models that express what links everyone on the autism spectrum.
+As I’ve learned more, I’ve developed a theory of my own.
+I believe autism is characterized by differences in seven areas: sensory processing, communication, pattern recognition, emotional processing, empathy, focus, and directness/genuineness.
+What counts as “different” does depend strongly on the society in which a person lives.
+The exact differences each individual has in these areas also varies, and they overlap in many ways.

 Second, communication differences can present as someone being exceptional with language, being nonspeaking, or having a more complex mix of traits.
 Many autistic people are nonspeaking when under stress but can speak at other times.
 Some autistic people communicate best through echoing what they’ve heard others say, or they thrive using sign language, writing, or other forms of alternative communication.
-Speaking autistic people often rehearse what we’re going to say beforehand, partly because effective autism masking requires that planning.
+Speaking autistic people often rehearse what we’re going to say beforehand, partly because we have to if we’re going to mask our autism.
 Our body language and vocal tone also tend to differ from the norm: some autistic people have more of a flat affect, while others are extremely expressive.

 Third, autistic people tend to excel at pattern recognition, but struggle when a pattern is disrupted.
 There are patterns in most things in life, so whatever someone’s individual interest areas may be, they can find a way to make use of this skill.
 Autistic people are often good at making predictions because of this, but we don’t always consciously know where the connections are coming from, which means this skill can be is a bit eerie and “prophetic” at times.
 We also may think or speak in complex, jumpy ways because of the connections we’re making that other people don’t see.
 When something falls out of pattern, we often find it very confusing and upsetting, hence the idea of autistic people being “inflexible.”